Ernest Ball

 Ernest Roland Ball (July 22, 1878 – May 3, 1927) was an American singer and songwriter, most famous for composing the music for the song "When Irish Eyes Are Smiling" in 1912.
-Ball was not Irish.
+Ball was not Irish and neither were the lyricists.

 Early life and education

 Born in Cleveland, Ohio, Ball received formal music training at the Cleveland Conservatory.

 Career

 His growing career was much buoyed by James J. Walker, then a state senator of New York, who asked Ball to write music for some lyrics he wrote.
 Ball did, and the song "Will You Love Me In December as You Do In May?" became a hit.
 Walker later became known as "Beau James," mayor of New York City from 1926 to 1932; their collaboration was a fortunate event for Ball's career.